-Mayne joined ESPN2 in May 1994 as a SportSmash anchor, providing five-minute score and news reports every half-hour, and as a feature reporter for SportsNight.
+Mayne joined ESPN as an ESPN2 SportSmash anchor, providing five-minute score and news reports every half-hour, and as a feature reporter for SportsNight.
 Beginning in September 1995, he served as the original host of ESPN2’s weekend auto racing news and highlights programs, Sunday morning’s RPM 2Day and RPM 2Night on Saturday and Sunday.
 He also occasionally anchored SportsCenter until assuming that role fulltime in August 1997.

 Prior to joining ESPN, Mayne had served as a freelance reporter and field producer for the network from 1990-1994.
 “During that time,” Mayne says, “I only pursued one full-time television job.
 ESPN.
 I had the ESPN 800-number and called all the time with story ideas.
 I guess they finally decided it was less expensive to hire me than to keep paying for my phone calls.”

 Television, however, wasn’t always his primary form of employment.
 He had worked at local stations from 1982-1990, but as recently as 1994, Mayne worked in sales for MCI.
 Before that his career even included a stint assembling garbage cans.
 “I had worked as a garbageman inSeattleduring college,” Mayne recalls, “and when I left local television in 1990, I called my old boss but the industry had passed me by.
 They had switched to one-person trucks, so I took a position assembling the garbage cans.”